Ostende, Buenos Aires

-Ostende is a seaside resort on the Atlantic coast of Argentina belonging to the Pinamar Partido.
+Ostende is a seaside resort on the Argentine Atlantic Coast belonging to the Pinamar Partido.
 The town limits to the north with the city of Pinamar, to the northeast with Mar de Ostende, to the south with Valeria del Mar, to the east with the Argentine Sea and to the west with General Madariaga Partido.

 Its landscape is characterized by wide beaches and large dunes full of leafy tamarisk trees.

 History

 Background

 In the 19th century, the region where the Pinamar Partido stays nowadays was a desertic area plenty of dunes facing the sea.
 Those dunes constituted the fields called "Los Montes Grandes de Juancho", which belonged to Don Martín de Alzaga, an older man and landowner, who had married Felicitas Guerrero in 1862, a young woman of only 16 years old.

 When Martín de Álzaga died in 1870, Felicitas inherited these lands that were part of the Bella Vista, La Postrera and Laguna de Juancho ranches.
 After the murder of Felicitas, victim of a femicide committed by Enrique Ocampo, these lands are inherited by her parents: Carlos José Guerrero and Felicitas González de Cueto.
 When the marriage dies, their children inherit, who would be Felicitas' brothers; and among these, Carlos and Manuel Guerrero would correspond to the lands that reached the sea and that finally Héctor Manuel and Valeria Guerrero would turn these moors into the most exclusive tourist destinations on the Argentine Atlantic coast.